 The ethics of shooting game on the run is hotly debated.
-Some claim that they would only shoot at moving game if it was already injured while others consider the ability to take running shots an essential skill for any big game hunter.
+Some claim that they would only shoot at moving game if it was already injured while others consider the ability to take running shots is an essential skill for any big-game hunter.

 Under certain circumstances taking a running shot makes sense, particularly when a game animal is injured and might escape if it isn't anchored with a second shot.
 The ability to shoot running game is certainly a valuable skill for a hunter, but being able to shoot game on the move requires practice and planning before heading to the field.
 Here are some tips to take that toughest of all shots.

 The two most common methods for taking running shots are sustained lead and swing-through.
 Sustained lead involves holding a certain distance ahead of your intended target.
 Another option is swing through, which involves starting behind the animal, catching up to it and shooting as you pass the animal.
 It is essential that you keep the muzzle moving so you don't stop your swing.

 I've heard of several methods of training to shoot running game, from shooting reaction targets to affixing pizza boxes to the top of remote-controlled cars.
 In addition to practicing the shot, work on reloading without lowering the gun.
 Practice doesn't have to involve live fire, either.
 Improve swing and follow-through with an unloaded rifle until you have committed the actions to memory.

 Before you even consider taking a running shot at game, make absolutely certain you have a clear field of fire.
 Don't let the excitement at seeing moving game overwhelm you.
 Take the shot only if you are absolutely certain that you aren't putting anyone else at rist.
 Things happen very quickly when you are shooting an animal on the move.
 If you have any doubts, don't fire.

 Focus on the Game